 - The sender of the email must be a user with a Totango login.

-- This feature will only record the most recent reply in the thread.
+- This feature will only record the most recent reply in the thread, anything below the first detected signature will not be included.

 - Emails sent must be properly encoded as UTF-8 otherwise some characters might not appear right in the Account timeline.